 The greatest advantage of PDF files is that they may be seen and read with almost any device, not only computers running under any operating system, but also smartphones, tablets, smart TVs, and others.
 Were that not enough, it is possible to search for words and phrases in them, and they may contain audio, video, and animations.

 Of course, to create such complex and versatile files, not only technology and software are required, but also some considerable visual arts talent, in order to give them a visually appealing look.
 However when the mission is about translating a PDF file into a different language, all the artwork will have been done, and all that's required is to preserve it; on the other hand, the file complexity on its own may hamper translation to some extent.

-Below is an explanation of the concept of PDF files translation.
-If you came here to see how it is actually done, please click here.
+Whar follows is an explanation of the concept to translate PDF files.
+If you came to this page to see how it's actually done, please click here.

 Historically, PDF – Portable Document Format – developed by Adobe in 1993, is a very handy format, which indeed became a standard in the marketplace.
 The major features that led to it were:

 Files are very compact, making their distribution easier, either on physical media (disks) or over the Internet.

 The same PDF file may be viewed or printed regardless of the computer or operating system used.